-stress, what you need to know in order to break this cycle.
+Here are a few common skin conditions that are impacted by stress, and what you need to know in order to break this cycle.

 Stress and the epidermis

 Changes in the endocrine system

 Hormonal changes can exacerbate existing skin conditions such as eczema, psoriasis, viral warts and shingles.
 They can also lead to the development of cold sores.
-While cold sores typically go away in a few days, if your stress isn’t handled properly, they may return on a more consistent
+While cold sores typically go away in a few days, if your stress isn’t handled properly, they may return on a more consistent basis.

 These flare-ups often cause more stress, leading to further flare-ups.
 Anxiety and stress also frequently accompanied by consumption of junk foods and alcohol, both of which adversely affect the skin.

 Frown lines and dull skin